MichaelCade/90DaysOfDevOps/Days/day74.md

 ![](Images/Day74_CICD10.png)

 If we head back to Jenkins and select "Build Now" again.
-We will see our #2 build is successful.
+We will see if our #2 build is successful.

 ![](Images/Day74_CICD11.png)